matross-gh/platform-engineering-copilot/docs/AUTHENTICATION.md

 # Test with specific subscription
 "List all AKS clusters in subscription 453c2549-4cc5-464f-ba66-acad920823e8"

+# Test multi-subscription query
+"Show me all my Azure subscriptions"

 # Test deployment (if you have contributor permissions)
 "Deploy a basic storage account in resource group test-rg"
 ```

+### Success Criteria

+✅ You've successfully configured authentication when:

+- You can run `az account show` and see your subscription
+- You can start the API without errors
+- Logs show "Azure ARM client initialized successfully"
+- You can send a query: "Show me all my Azure subscriptions"
+- The system returns actual Azure resources
+- Operations run with your Azure permissions

+---

 ## Summary